john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 ### Simple way:

-search for  `ComfyUI-Inspyrenet-Rembg` in ComfyUI-Manager and hit install
+search for  `ComfyUI-Inspyrenet-Rembg` in ComfyUI-Manager and hit install.

+Done!

 ### Manual: